bellabf/cv/README.md

 # Awards
- * 2018 - Prêmio Destaque PIBIC/PIBITI (Undergraduate research outstanding award),  Integra, UFMS, for the investigation of the effects of pH and redox changes on microperoxidase-8 and Cytochrome using molecular dynamics.
-This work was suppervised by Dr. Marcos Serrou do Amaral.
+ * 2018 - Undergraduate research outstanding award (Prêmio Destaque PIBIC/PIBITI ),  Integra, UFMS, for the investigation of the effects of pH and redox changes on microperoxidase-8 and Cytochrome using molecular dynamics.
+Work suppervised by Dr. Marcos Serrou do Amaral.

-# Relevant Skills
-   - Programming  (R & python)
-   - Machine learning (classification, regression, clustering, ensemble learning, reinforced learning)
-   - Rmarkdown and jupyter notebooks
-   - Tidy tidyverse (dplyr, ggplot2, purrr, tidymodels)
-   - Scikit learn, pandas, matplotlib
-   - Version control (git, github, gitlab)
-   - Storytelling and Data Visualisation
-   - SQL
-   - Bash, Unix, and familiarity with command line

 # Teaching, Instructor or Tutoring Experiences
 #### 2021 - Present, **Writer** in [SOMA](https://www.somaquadrados.com/)